Resiliency leads to the Kentucky National Guard’s first female infantry officer

 |0

-This work, Resiliency leads to the Kentucky National Guard’s first female infantry officer [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Resiliency leads to the Kentucky National Guard’s first female infantry officer, by 1LT Kaitlin Baudendistel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.